 The Garmin Connect app lets you see all your data at a glance in an easy-to-read format.
 Depending on your tracker, it'll give you deeper insights, such as your body battery (based on your sleep data) and your fitness age.
 There are also challenges, and in-depth sleep reports for you to keep an eye on.

-As well as this, depending on your watch model, you'll be able to use the Garmin Connect app to download running and cycling training plans and upload them directly to your watch.
+As well as this, depending on your watch model, you'll be able to use the Garmin Connect app to use Garmin Coach to download running and cycling training plans and upload them directly to your watch.
 To do this, head to more, then training in the Garmin Connect app.
 You'll then be able to select training plans and download the best one for you depending on your ability and your goals.